EsosaOrumwese/ALX-T-Nanodegree/Data Analytics/Projects/Airline On-Time Performance Data/README.md

 In 2007, just over 50% of all registered flights were either on-time or early.
 The remaining approximately 45% were either delayed or outright cancelled.
 A majority of the delays and cancellations occured from January to mid-April, then from June to August and from the last week of November to December.
 Southwest Airlines Co. had the most registered flights (1,158,878 flights) but when compared to the top 7 airlines, it had the least percentage of on-time/early flights.
 When looking at acceptable delays (inclusive of on-time/early flights and small delays), both Delta Air Lines Inc and Skywest Airlines inc had the best acceptable delays with

 ## Recommendations
 * There are still more insights to be drawn from the complete dataset for 1987 to 2008.
-Tools for working with big data should be employed due to the large size of the combined data.
+It is advised that tools for working with big data should be employed due to the large size of the combined data and its effect on memory.
-* Further analysis should look into questions which revolve around;
+* Further analysis should look into questions which revolve around but not limited to;
   * When is the best time of day/day of week/time of year to fly to minimise delays?
   * Do older planes suffer more delays?
   * How does the number of people flying between different locations change over time?